reenz/react-thermostat/README.md

 * [x] Power saving mode is on by default
 * [x] You can reset the temperature to 20 with a reset function
 * [x] You can ask about the thermostat's current energy usage: < 18 is `low-usage`, < 25 is `medium-usage`, anything else is `high-usage`.
-* [ ] Low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.
 * [x] Add a server
 * [x] Deploy to Heroku
 * [x] Infrastructure as code(Terraform)